Water supply and sanitation in Mexico: Water resources

 In 2006, 63% of the Mexican water was extracted from surface water, such as rivers or lakes.
 The remaining 37% came from aquifers.
-Due to the strong growth of population and internal migration towards arid and semi-arid regions, many water resources in North and Central Mexico became overexploited.
-The UN ensures that more than 80% of the world's wastewater that reaches the sea and rivers is untreated.
+Due to the strong growth of population and internal migration toward arid and semi-arid regions, many water resources in North and Central Mexico became overexploited.
+The UN claims that more than 80% of the world's wastewater that reaches the sea and rivers is untreated.
 The WHO estimates that some 2 billion people drink drinking water contaminated by excreta, exposing themselves to diseases such as cholera, hepatitis A and dysentery.
 According to the National Water Commission, groundwater over-extraction is at almost 40 percent of total groundwater use.
 In addition, CONAGUA estimates that 52% of the superficial water is very polluted, whereas only 9% are in an acceptable condition.

 Amidst the water crisis occurring in Mexico, Mexico City has been sinking downwards approximately 1 meter every year.
-Due to years of draining groundwater for public and agricultural use, the negative effects of relying on groundwater has influenced the Mexican government to call attention towards a campaign titled "February 2010: The City May Run Out of Water."
+Due to years of draining groundwater for public and agricultural use, the negative effects of relying on groundwater has influenced the Mexican government to call attention to a campaign titled "February 2010: The City May Run Out of Water."
 Mexico continues to pump out groundwater from deeper ground layers, causing the drainage of soil and weak ground.
 According to the World Health Organization in 2015, approximately 100% of urban populations used at least basic drinking water sources, whereas approximately 94% of rural populations used at least basic drinking-water.

-Decentralized water treatment technology

-Hybrid simulation model

-H. Hugo Lopez and Russell R. Chianelli at the University of Texas at El Paso proposed a system in 2004 that would produce potable water using a combination of solar power, hydrogen steam reforming, hydrogen fuel cells and electrolysis.